 85.Lastly, several stakeholders reported that prosecutors and judges lacked the capacity to deal with the problem of human trafficking.
 It was suggested that appropriate training could be delivered by the National Judicial Institute.
-Training efforts by the Government in this regard are clearly insufficient.
+Training efforts by the

 2. Remedies and compensation for victims